surge-synthesizer/surge/doc/Surge Architecture.md

 most activities.
 This makes the engine fast, but also requires all data structures to align on 16 byte boundaries.

-# Hosts
+# Headless

-The three traditional hosts (VST2, 3 and AU) are pretty straightforward.

 The headless host makes an executable of Surge without a UI attached.
 Right now, it is primarily used for debugging and testing.

-# VSTGUI

-See (our documentation on how we use VSTGUI in Surge)[vstgui-dev.md].